panglesd/slipshow/docs/tikz.rst

    {reveal=c-edges}

 The ``external-ids`` field of the frontmatter tells the compiler not to warn you that it cannot find the given ids.
-Here is the final result!
+Here is the final result:

 .. slipshow-example::
    :visible: presentation